 - Offered for Year: 2021/22

 |Semester 2 Credit Value:||20|

-This module is about ‘research design’ – or how to do a research project.
+This module is about ‘research design’ – or how to do a research project and prepares students for their dissertations.
 It enables students to understand how sociologists take a topic and develop it into a research question in a form that can be answered using empirical evidence.
 This involves exploring the range of practical methods of collecting and analyzing social data which researchers deploy, through examples of research studies and each student’s personal choice of a dissertation research question for Stage Three.
 This process also enhances and consolidates the students’ various social research skills previously gained in SOC2069 by focusing on a small number of specific research questions.

 Outline Of Syllabus

 The lectures will assist students in the choice of their dissertation topics, and introduce students to issues in dissertation projects, in particular identifying research questions, literature review, research stages, project management and research proposals.

 In the workshops, students will learn to assess what constitutes good and poor research and explore the ethical, political and practical challenges that may be encountered in doing social research.
 They will develop a critical appreciation of research and the knowledge claims being made in the literature.